Here’s a guide to everything you need to know about why it’s necessary to season your cast-iron cookware and how exactly to go about it.

 Choosing the right oil for seasoning cast-iron cookware

-First, choose an oil with a high smoke point, meaning it can withstand high temperatures without burning or smoking.
 Oils with low smoke points, such as butter or olive oil, can burn and become rancid.
 This is not great regarding taste and the impact this can have on the end dish.

-Another thing to consider is the oil’s ability to polymerize or form a hard, non-stick coating on the cast iron.
-Flaxseed oil is often considered the best oil for seasoning cast-iron cookware because it has a high smoke point and is known for its ability to polymerize effectively.
+Flaxseed oil is often considered the best oil for seasoning cast-iron cookware because despite having a low smoke point.
 Other oils, such as vegetable, canola, or grapeseed, can also work well for seasoning cast-iron cookware but need a couple of rounds of seasoning to build up an excellent non-stick coating.

 What to look for in a cast-iron seasoning oil